American Indian Art --> Northwest Indian Art --> Totem Poles

 Thank you for your interest in Native American art!

-On our main site we do our best to avoid slowing down our page loading with graphics, but this page is about art, so we'd really be remiss in not showing a few representative totem pole pictures.
+On our main site we do our best to avoid slowing down our page loading with graphics, but this is an art page about totem poles and crest carvings, so we'd really be remiss in not showing a few representative totem pole pictures.
 All photos are the property of their respective artists; please visit their sites to see their work in more depth.

 Ron Sebastian Totem Poles